CARING FOR YOUR LONG-NECKED TURTLE

 · Feeding frequency is generally once daily for young turtles and three times a week for older turtles.
 Some turtles may take several weeks to accept new foods.

-· Turtles should be fed a varied diet of whole fish (preferably live), whole mice, yabbies, shrimps, worms and insects.
+· Turtles should be fed a varied diet of whole fish such as whitebait, yabbies, prawns, worms and insects.
 These should be cut into bite-sized pieces.
 Some will also eat water plants.
-Raw red meat and mince is not an appropriate diet as they lack calcium and many vitamins.
+Raw red meat and mince are not appropriate foods as they lack calcium and many vitamins.
+Turtle-dinners, dog food or cat food are not appropriate complete diets.
+Turtle pellets are not appropriate for Australian turtle species.

-· Calcium is important for strong bones and shells — without this your turtle will develop a rubbery texture to the shell and curling of the shell edges, a condition known as "soft shell".
+· Calcium is important for strong bones and shells — without this your turtle will develop a rubbery texture to the shell and curling of the shell edges.
+This is best provided by feeding whole fish (not fillets) as the main portion of the diet.

 · Book a yearly health check to check faeces and detect general health problems